South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Performance Insights

-- The Gamecocks have a +1003 scoring differential, topping opponents by 30.4 points per game.
-They're putting up 81.2 points per game to rank seventh in college basketball and are giving up 50.8 per outing to rank second in college basketball.
+- The Gamecocks are outscoring opponents by 30.4 points per game with a +1003 scoring differential overall.
+They put up 81.2 points per game (seventh in college basketball) and give up 50.8 per contest (second in college basketball).

-- On offense, South Carolina is averaging 80 points per game this year in conference tilts.
-To compare, its overall average (81.2 points per game) is 1.2 PPG higher.
+- South Carolina is putting up 80 points per game this year in conference action, which is 1.2 fewer points per game than its season average (81.2).

 South Florida Performance Insights

-- The Bulls outscore opponents by 11.4 points per game (posting 70.9 points per game, 69th in college basketball, and conceding 59.5 per contest, 57th in college basketball) and have a +377 scoring differential.
+- The Bulls are outscoring opponents by 11.4 points per game, with a +377 scoring differential overall.
+They put up 70.9 points per game (69th in college basketball) and give up 59.5 per contest (57th in college basketball).

-- The Bulls are putting up 71.4 points per contest in their last 10 games, compared to their season average of 70.9.
+- The Bulls are scoring 71.4 points per contest over their past 10 games, which is 0.5 more than their average for the season (70.9).

 © 2023 Data Skrive.
 All rights reserved.